Craig Chalquist, PhD, PhD

 He also notes that “the world is one” does not mean it is homogenous.

 I also find Maslow’s coinages useful.
-They include Grumble Theory (we’re never entirely satisfied—and shouldn’t be), Jonah Complex (we fear our own light), the Amity-Enmity Complex (false solidarity from scapegoating outsiders), Eupsychia (a society that meets D-needs and encourages self-actualization), proctopsychologists (who treat human nature reductively), small-r (mystical-experiential) vs big-R (institutional) religion, peak and plateau experiences, the pathology of normalcy, and metamotivation toward full humanness.
+They include Grumble Theory (we’re never entirely satisfied—and shouldn’t be), Jonah Complex (we fear our own light), Being-guilt as a result of avoiding our mission or calling, Eupsychia (a society that meets D-needs and encourages self-actualization), proctopsychologists (who treat human nature reductively), countervaluing (hostility toward our higher needs and nature), ontification (turning a means-activity into an end itself), small-r (mystical-experiential) vs big-R (institutional) religion, resacrilizing (recovering a sense of the sacred), primary (from one's wholeness) and secondary (as a product) creativeness, Being-cognition (a serene knowing of eternal verities), peak and plateau experiences, the pathology of normalcy, metapathologies (existential, spiritual, and philosophical ailments: frustrated idealism), and metamotivation (yearning for truth, justice, beauty, and other Being-needs and -values) toward full humanness.

 Maslow’s critiques of “value-free” science selling out to the highest bidder stand.
 If anything, they are even more relevant in the age of AI, supersonic missiles, and military drones.
-His distinction between exploratory science and end-stage verification science needs wider circulation: pedantry and fussiness routinely kill useful pioneering work by attacking it with unconsciously religious “more rigorous than thou” standards.
+"An Eichmann cannot be refuted with a positivistic philosophy of science."
+Maslow's distinction between exploratory science and end-stage verification science needs wider circulation: pedantry and fussiness routinely kill useful pioneering work by attacking it with unconsciously religious “more rigorous than thou” standards.
 “Must trust future knowledge even before it is born.”

 A resistance to reducing kindness, love, friendship, and other humane actions to psychopathology or to inhibited instincts for sex or aggression characterizes Maslow’s career.
 He rightly considered such reductions to be forms of unacknowledged paranoia and cynicism.
 (William James called them “nothing but” conjectures.)
 Nor was he blind to the damage done—personally, socially, relationally, politically—by the chronically immature.
 A good society could help grow people up psychologically, and they could help the society grow too.